indigitals/Discord-Wrapper/README.md

     - [ ] `Guild Member Scraping`
     - [ ] `Authentication Websockets?` (not really connected to the main discord gateway but this is used for logging into accounts)

+Will not be commiting for a little bit until I get the voice connection working